What is Northshore Select soccer?

 *The NSC Executive Committee reserves the right to make all final decisions / have final approval of all play-up reqests.

 Prospective players are assigned a numbered tryout jersey to be worn at each tryout session.
 Players will be identified by that unique jersey number during the course of the tryout.
 Tryouts typically consist of small-sided games (4v4) where NSC coaches and qualified guest evaluators rate players on skill and athletic ability demonstrated during the tryouts.
 Tryouts then transition to larger games similar to the numbers you would see during a regular game.
+Please refer to our the NSC Tryout FAQs for additional information.

 No, returning players receive no preferential treatment during tryouts.
 All players start with the same blank slate and selection is based on the skills that a player demonstrates during the tryout itself.
 All players are specifically requested to not wear any former club identifying clothing so as not to influence the selection process.